sammarth-k/summer-of-qode/Python/2021/Class 5/Notes.md

   x = 200

 f6()
 print(x) #prints 200 since x is made a global variable and equals to 200 in the function f6.
 ```

+### Flow of control
+While writing code, you must always define/write code for a function before calling it.
+Calling a function before it has been created would cause an error.